stevendaniels/zhongwen_tools/README.md

 simplified Chinese) and between chinese and romanization systems (e.g.
 Chinese to pinyin).

-ZhongwenTools::Conversion.to_zhs
+    ZhongwenTools::Conversion.to_zhs ‘華語'
-ZhongwenTools::Conversion.to_zht
+    ZhongwenTools::Conversion.to_zht '华语'
-ZhongwenTools::Conversion.to_zhtw
+    ZhongwenTools::Conversion.to_zhtw '方便面'
-ZhongwenTools::Conversion.to_zhhk
+    ZhongwenTools::Conversion.to_zhhk '方便面'
     ZhongwenTools::Conversion.to_zhmc
     ZhongwenTools::Conversion.to_zhsg
-ZhongwenTools::Conversion.to_zhprc
+    ZhongwenTools::Conversion.to_zhprc '马铃薯'

 ###Tone Sandhi